biurad/php-di/README.md

 $manager = new ReportAggregator($reports);

-// For the $attr var, this is useful if you need tag to have extra values
+// For the $attr var, this is useful if you need tag to have extra values. eg:
-// for tagging, eg:
 $container->tags(['process' => [BackupProcessor::class, MonitorProcessor::class, CacheProcessor::class => false]]);

 foreach ($container->tagged('process') as $process => $enabled) {